Akinari Kawazura

-Akinari Kawazura (河面 旺成, Kawazura Akinari) is a Japanese professional footballer who plays as a left back for the J1 League club Nagoya Grampus.
+Akinari Kawazura (河面 旺成, Kawazura Akinari) is a Japanese professional footballer who plays as a left back for the J1 League club Mito HollyHock, on loan from Nagoya Grampus.

 Career

 Akinari Kawazura joined J1 League club Omiya Ardija in 2017.
 On April 12, he debuted in the J.League Cup against Kashiwa Reysol.
 After five years playing for Omiya Ardija, making over 100 appearances for the club, Kawazura joined the J1 League club Nagoya Grampus in December 2021.